aniki-ly/CRIS.pytorch/README.md

 CLIP-Driven Referring Image Segmentation (CRIS) framework is proposed to transfer the image-level semantic  knowledge of the CLIP model to dense pixel-level referring image segmentation.
 More specifically, we design a vision-language decoder to propagate fine-grained semantic information from textual representations to each pixel-level activation, which promotes consistency between the two modalities.
 In addition, we present text-to-pixel contrastive learning to explicitly enforce the text feature similar to the related pixel-level features and dissimilar to the irrelevances.

-**CRIS actives new state-of-the-art performance on RefCOCO, RefCOCO+ and G-Ref with simple framework!**
+**:beers:CRIS actives new state-of-the-art performance on RefCOCO, RefCOCO+ and G-Ref with simple framework!**

 ## Framework
 <p align="center">